HAKUYAHOSHI/Android-Wechat-Apps/README.md

 # R-androidandwxapps
-Repository for my android and wx-apps
+Repository for my android and wechat apps
 # wait for editing……